You want to encourage a writer, but you’re afraid you’ll sound insincere and insult them instead.

 Writers read and re-read our own work so much that we need fresh eyes to go over it and see if it’s any good.
 Caution- only offer to give feedback if you like the genre or type of writing, and only if you know at least a bit about writing.
 As I have learnt, getting feedback from the wrong people can be troublesome and make writers feel even worse.
 Even if you can review one aspect of their work that they’re having trouble with, it will be helpful.

 Encouraging writers doesn’t have to be hard.
-I hope this blog has made it easier for you.
+I hope 5 Ways to Encourage Writers has made it easier for you.